hgot07/VenueInfoHandler/README.md

 - DHCP server

 ## Limitations
-- (Disturbing) Captive Portal is enforced on Apple devices since they haven't got a nice notification mechanism.
+- (Disturbing) Captive Portal is enforced on Apple OSs since they haven't got a nice notification mechanism.
 - No support for Android 10 and older.
-- No support for Windows 10/11 so far.
 - Not working well over NAPT.
 To overcome this, we will need a DHCP server that can attach some paramters like MAC address in order for the API to uniquely identify the user device behind a NAPT box.
+There's no hope for the legacy methods.

 ## Website layout
 - https://\<portal.example.net\>/ -- Portal site of the venue.
 (SSL is required)